 - There should be a standardized approach to information displayed and features enabled when switching between manual and autonomous modes.

-Designing an HMI for increased usability is challenging but crucial for the future of AVs
+HMI autonomous vehicles design for increased usability is challenging but crucial for the future of AVs

 One of the most challenging tasks for HMI designers is to ensure the real-world usability of a self-driving car.
 In a task akin to approaching the south and north poles at the same time, OEMs need to transform cars into mobile computing stations yet make them simple to drive and manage.
 That’s why manufacturers sometimes take a minimalist approach to HMI system design.
 However, this raises the next question: Which HMI elements are the minimum for safe, comfortable, and effective driving?
 There’s no clear answer yet.

-The toughest part of designing an HMI is lack of standardization, which can lead to dangerous cases of driver confusion and errors when driving a new vehicle.
+The toughest part of creating an HMI autonomous vehicle design is lack of standardization, which can lead to dangerous cases of driver confusion and errors when driving a new vehicle.
 Let’s take the popular automatic cruise control and lane change assist features as examples.
-Different manufacturers use different HMI elements to inform drivers about steering too close to the left-hand lane boundary, for instance.
+Different manufacturers use different HMI design elements to inform drivers about steering too close to the left-hand lane boundary, for instance.
 Consistency in human machine interface system design is critical to provide usability in AVs.

 The necessity to consider a driver’s age is another delicate but vital issue with vehicle usability.
-In HMI design, the size and color of visual indications, sound volume, and frequency of auditory indications should vary according to the age of the driver.
-On top of that, the ability of modern cars to monitor the health condition of passengers and drivers should also be reflected in HMI display and interface design.
+In an automotive HMI design, the size and color of visual indications, sound volume, and frequency of auditory indications should vary according to the age of the driver.
+On top of that, the ability of modern cars to monitor the health condition of passengers and drivers should also be reflected in an HMI interface design.

 The results of two surveys regarding trust in self-driving cars